-A Council member may be removed from office by resolution adopted by a supermajority of the Council, approved and signed by the Executive, after a public hearing and a finding of the Council of misfeasance, malfeasance, or nonfeasance in office, or a finding of mental or physical disability which substantially impairs the Council member's ability to perform the duties of office, based on a preponderance of the evidence.
+A Council member may be removed from office by resolution adopted by a supermajority of the Council, approved and signed by the Executive, after a public hearing and a finding of the Council of misfeasance, malfeasance, or nonfeasance in office, the definitions of which shall be consistent with jurisprudence of the State of Maryland, or a finding of mental or physical disability which substantially impairs the Council member's ability to perform the duties of office, based on a preponderance of the evidence.
 Within ten (10) calendar days of removal, the decision may be appealed to the Circuit Court by petition of the removed Council member.
 Upon filing the petition, the Court may stay the removal pending the Court's decision.
 Upon appeal, the Court may make de novo determinations of fact.